-MY COUSIN TIM COMING OVER TO SEE WHAT I HAD GOTTEN
+MY COUSIN TIM COMING OVER ON CHRISTMAS MORNING TO SEE WHAT I HAD GOTTEN

-These days, my daughters have the pleasure of being visited every Christmas morning by their great grandparents, who love to come see what they have gotten for Christmas and join us for a simple breakfast of orange cinnamon rolls and ham…..just like we always enjoyed on those Christmas mornings so long ago.
+In recent years, my daughters had the pleasure of being visited every Christmas morning by their great grandparents, who would come see what they had gotten for Christmas and join us for a simple breakfast of orange cinnamon rolls and ham…..just like we always enjoyed on those Christmas mornings so long ago.

 THE TOWN CHRISTMAS PARADE

-But I loved the chance to go shopping for presents from me.
+But I loved the chance to go shopping for presents from myself.
 My Mom and I really enjoyed that time out together, just the two of us.
-We’d do our shopping, and always stop at McDonald’s for a couple of Big Mac meals before heading back home.
+We’d do our shopping and always stop at McDonald’s for a couple of Big Mac meals before heading back home.